Proastiakos

-The Proastiakos (Προαστιακός; "suburban") is Greece's Commuter rail service, run by Hellenic Train, on rail infrastructure owned by the Hellenic Railways Organisation (OSE) (lines) and GAIAOSE (buildings and Trains).
+The Proastiakos (Προαστιακός; "suburban") is Greece's commuter rail service, run by Hellenic Train, on rail infrastructure owned by the Hellenic Railways Organisation (OSE) (lines) and GAIAOSE (buildings and Trains).
 These services connect a participating city's central railway station to important locations such as a city's port or airport, as well as its suburbs and occasionally nearby towns and cities.

 As of September 2020, there are three Proastiakos networks serving the country's three largest cities: Athens, Thessaloniki, and Patras, providing them with commuter rail links towards their suburbs and also with regional services to other cities and towns.
 In 2016, the three systems carried 10.1 million passengers.

 As of 8 January 2017, the lines between the central stations of Athens and Halkida have been electrified, allowing EMU train service.
 The lines have been changed, making Athens's central station the main layover station.
 Those lines are Athens – ATH, Athens – Kiato, Athens – Chalcis.

 In Thessaloniki, there are two Proastiakos services.
-The first connects the city's New Railway Station with the cities of Katerini and Larissa, and the second links the city with Edessa.
+The first connects the city's Main Railway Station with the cities of Katerini and Larissa, and the second links the city with Edessa.

-In July 2010, a new commuter rail service was launched in Patras, connecting the city with Rio.
+In July 2010, a new commuter rail service was launched in Patras on a section of the old Patras–Kyparissia line reconnecting the city with Rio.
+The service was later extended to Agios Andreas as Line P2.
+In 2020 services were reconnected to Kato Achaia via Agios Andreas as Line P1.

-Photography and videography are permitted across the entire Proastiakos network; however, security personnel may often prohibit camera usage.